ariary/PoC-Website-Masquerading/README.md

 <strong>~> Clear your tracks with `clean`</strong>

-It stops local server, withdraws certs in trust store, and put `/etc/hosts` as it was before the PoC
+It stops local server, withdraws certs in trust store, and puts `/etc/hosts` as it was before the PoC

 ### Notes